microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Other arguments supported in profiles include:

 * `overrideName`: A boolean indicating whether or not to replace the dynamic terminal title which detects what program is running with the static profile name.
 * `env`: A map defining environment variables and their values, set the variable to `null` to delete it from the environment.
-This can be configured for all profiles using the `terminal.integrated.env.<platform>` setting
+This can be configured for all profiles using the `terminal.integrated.env.<platform>` setting.
 * `icon`: An icon ID to use for the profile.
 * `color`: A theme color ID to style the icon.

->**Tip:** The integrated terminal shell is running with the permissions of VS Code.
-If you need to run a shell command with elevated (administrator) or different permissions, you can use platform utilities such as `runas.exe` within a terminal.
+>**Tip:** Path, args, and env all support [resolving variables](https://code.visualstudio.com/docs/editor/variables-reference)

 The *default profile* can be defined manually with the `terminal.integrated.defaultProfile.*` settings.
 This should be set to the *name* of an existing profile: